seahorn/clam/README.md

 invariants in all above locations.
 To see the final LLVM bitcode just add the option `-o out.bc`.

+## Yaml inteface ##

+To make easier reproducibility, you can write all the Clam options in a `yaml` file and use the command:

+    clam-yaml.py -y YCONFIG PROGRAM EXTRA

+where `YCONFIG` is the Yaml file that contains all the options.
+See directory `yaml-configurations` for examples.
+The command `clam-yaml.py` simply calls `clam.py` with the options written in the `YCONFIG` file.

 # Example 2 #

 Consider the next program: